We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Crohn’s disease may interfere with your body’s ability to break down and absorb fat.
-This excess fat will pass from your small intestine to your colon.
-This could lead to diarrhea.
+This excess fat will pass from your small intestine to your colon, which can cause diarrhea.

 Limit your dairy intake

-Previously, you may not have had lactose intolerance, but your body can develop difficulty digesting milk proteins when you have Crohn’s disease.
+Previously, you may not have experienced lactose intolerance, but your body can develop difficulty digesting some dairy products when you have Crohn’s disease.
 Consuming dairy can lead to an upset stomach, abdominal cramps, and diarrhea for some people.

 Crohn’s disease may affect your body’s ability to absorb water from your digestive tract.
 This can lead to dehydration.
 The risk for dehydration is especially high if you’re having diarrhea or bleeding.